-Tell me where you're from and I'll tell you what tastes you preferApril 18th, 2013 in Health /
+Tell me where you're from and I'll tell you what tastes you preferApril 18, 2013 in Medicine & Health / Health

 Children love fatty and sugary foods.
 Or do they?
 New research contradicts the idea that all children under the age of ten have the same taste in food and highlights the importance of the country of residence, culture and age in these preferences.

 Until now the scientific community believed that children's favourite foods were chips, sweets and sugary drinks, the very foods that are the most damaging to their health.

 However, a new study published in the Food Quality and Preference journal concludes that this hypothesis is not entirely true after analysing whether or not all children have the same preference for sugar and fat, considered to be a cause of excess weight and obesity for all ages.

 During the research, which forms part of the Identification and prevention of Dietary and lifestyle induced health Effects In Children and infantS (IDEFICS) project, the flavour preferences of more than 1,700 children between six and nine years old from eight European countries (Italy, Estonia, Cyprus, Belgium, Sweden, Germany, Hungary and Spain) were examined.